Faboohh/Synthetic-Data-Generator-with-BlenderProc/README.md

 each line is a different camera pose and 2 different images will be outputed.

-Inside the Script/sceneCreation folder there is an example camera pose file
+Inside the Script/sceneCreation folder there is an example camera pose file, try to use that

+**Warning: when adding a custom camera pose make sure there are no blank lines otherwise the program will fail**

 ### How to add primitive Objects